telefonicaid/fiware-cygnus/flume/doc/design/interceptors.md

     cygnusagent.sources.http-source.interceptors.ts.type = timestamp

 ## `DestinationExtractor` Interceptor
-This is custom Interceptor specifically designed for Cygnus.
+This is a custom Interceptor specifically designed for Cygnus.
 Its goal is to infer the destination entity where the data regarding a notified entity is going to be persisted.
 This destination entity, depending on the used sinks, may be a HDFS file name, a MySQL table name or a CKAN resource name.
-In addition, a destination dataset containing the destination entity has to be configured.
+In addition, a destination dataset containing the destination entity has to be configured (in case of HDFS, this is a folder; in case of CKAN this is a package; in case of MySQL this is simply a prefix for the table name; please, have a look to [doc/design/naming_conventions.md](doc/design/naming_conventions.md) for more details).

 Such an inference is made by inspecting (but not modifying) certain configured fields of the body part of the event; if the concatenation of such fields matches a configured regular expresion, then the configured destination entity is added as the value of a `destination` header.
 The destination dataset substitutes the already existing `fiware-servicePath` header.